Young People Today. Time to Act Now.

 The continuing high rates of HIV prevalence in the region, the high numbers of new infections amongst young people, the high levels of unintended pregnancy as well as other unmet sexual and reproductive health needs remain of significant concern.
-Whilst HIV prevalence and incidence have declined in some high burden countries over the past decade, these reductions remain insufficient and significant numbers of young people, predominantly young women, are still becoming newly infected.
+Access to comprehensive sexuality education and to sexual and reproductive health services, whilst essential for promoting good learning outcomes and health and for preventing illness, is still very limited for adolescents and young people.

-The initiative is led by a High-Level Group composed of regional leaders in education, sexual and reproductive health and rights and development.
+The commitment initiative is being led by a High Level Group composed of regional leaders in education, sexual and reproductive health and rights and development along with youth representatives.
 It is chaired by Prof Sheila Tlou, former Minister of Health of Botswana and Director of the UNAIDS Regional Support Team for ESA.
-Members of the High Level Group include: H.E Festus Mogae (Chairman, Champions for an HIV Free Generation); H.E Salma Kikwete, First Lady of the United Republic of Tanzania; and David Coltart, Minister of Education, Zimbabwe amongst others.
-For more details on the High-Level Group click here.
+Members of the High Level Group include: H.E Festus Mogae (Chairman, Champions for an HIV Free Generation); H.E Salma Kikwete, First Lady of the United Republic of Tanzania; and David Coltart, former Minister of Education, Zimbabwe amongst others.

-At regional level the Southern African Development Community, the East African Community and the Common Market for Eastern and Southern Africa will play a key role in facilitating dialogue at intergovernmental level.
-A Technical Committee comprising UN partners, bi-lateral and multi-lateral development agencies and civil society organizations will guide and support the High-Level Group.
+At regional level the Southern African Development Community and the East African Community play a key role in facilitating intergovernmental dialogue.
+A Technical Coordinating Group comprising UN partners, bilateral and multilateral development agencies and civil society organizations have been guiding and supporting the High-Level Group.